 On Being Undecided

 Many students enter the University not at all sure what they want to major in or have as a future career.
 This is totally normal and does not have to affect your graduating on time.
 There are many, many fields of study that exist at the University and occupations in the work world that you may know nothing about.
 Your freshman year is an excellent time for you to do both academic and career exploration.
 The University of Arizona has wonderful resources to assist you with both.
-The Center for Exploratory Students works with students who are undecided about their major and can assist you with your major exploration.
+The CLAS Advising Center works with students who are undecided about their major and can assist you with your major exploration.
 And Career Services has many resources, both online and in-person, to help you with your career planning.
 Making good use of both will ensure that you make decisions in a thoughtful and timely fashion.

 Back To Top

 High school students often want to know how they should prepare for college and how to go about choosing their course of study.
 The most important preparation for college is for you to do well academically while you are in high school so you are prepared for the work you will encounter in college.
 Meet with your Guidance Counselor to map out the courses you need to take.
 Talk with him/her about your academic and potential career interests and use the resources that are available for you through your high school to explore career and academic options.